 |Company||Symbol||Years of Dividend Growth||10 year avg Dividend Growth Rate||Payout Ratio||Current Yield|

 As a disclaimer, I have positions in most of the stocks listed above.
-My holdings include CU,FTS, CWB, TRI, ESI, IMO, ENB, CNQ, SNC, EMP.A and TRP.
-Payout ratio “n/a” means that they currently have negative earnings.
+My holdings include CU,FTS, CWB, TRI, IMO, MRU, CNR, ENB, SNC, EMP.A, TRP, REF.UN, FTT, TCL.A.

 For me, I like dividend stocks with a yield above 2.5%, a payout ratio less than 80%, strong financials, and, of course, an established track record of dividend increases.
 Once I create a dividend stock watchlist, I wait for them to drop in price to reach a particular dividend yield (when to buy dividend stocks).

-As previously mentioned, more due diligence is required before blindly buying company’s with the longest history of dividend growth.
-For example, from the table above, there are some stocks with red flags such as the oil companies with negative earnings (high payout ratio).
+As previously mentioned, more due diligence is required before blindly buying companies with the longest history of dividend growth.
+For example, from the table above, there are some stocks with red flags such as the energy companies with high payout ratios.

 Are you a dividend growth investor?
 Which are your favorite Canadian dividend stocks?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).